 - 1. The Brownfield Community Improvement Plan consisting of the attached maps and schedules and explanatory text, is hereby adopted provided, however, that the Appendices thereto do not form part of the said Plan. - 2.
+By-law 2007-237 is hereby repealed; - 3.
 This by-law shall come into force and take effect on the day upon being finally passed

-READ A FIRST TIME IN OPEN COUNCIL THE 17th DAY OF DECEMBER 2007.
+READ A FIRST TIME IN OPEN COUNCIL THE 19th DAY OF FEBRUARY 2008.

-READ A SECOND TIME IN OPEN COUNCIL THE 17th DAY OF DECEMBER 2007.
+READ A SECOND TIME IN OPEN COUNCIL THE 19th DAY OF FEBRUARY 2008.

-READ A THIRD TIME IN OPEN COUNCIL AND PASSED THIS 17th DAY OF DECEMBER 2007.
+READ A THIRD TIME IN OPEN COUNCIL AND PASSED THIS 19th DAY OF FEBRUARY 2008.